Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

 = TODO 3.3.2 =
+- [WIP] - Show the stored file size value in the fancy display (via the shortcode parameter).
 - Added French language translation.
 Translation file submitted by Laurent Jaunaux.
 - The stats metabox in the download edit page will now appear before the shortcodes metabox.
 - Added more usage instructions in the download file upload section.